 If you’re lucky enough, BIOS will detect your discrete GPU and you can simply enable it by changing its status from disabled.
 If your GPU is not detected at all and BIOS is showing its PCIe slot as empty, you have a bigger issue on your hands.
 But don’t worry, for every PC problem, there’s a solution.

 Before we get to the case opening part, it’s good to check if your BIOS is up to date.
 This is a finicky operation, so it’s best to carefully follow the instructions from your motherboard’s manufacturer.
 Even if it is up to date, getting your BIOS reflashed may fix the problem.

 Opening Up The Case

 Now we’re getting down and dirty.
 Opening up the case can be a daunting task if you’ve never done it, but don’t fret, it’s not that intricate.

-First, you need to check if the power cables are properly inside the GPU.
-Nonetheless, even if they are, due to poor cable management (we don’t judge), it’s possible that they are bent at an awkward angle, making them lose contact.
+First, you need to check if the power cables are properly stored inside the GPU.
+Even if they are, due to poor cable management (no judgement here), it’s possible that they are bent at an awkward angle, making them lose contact.

-There’s also the standard turning it off and on again approach where you can fully remove the GPU and then return it, although this likely won’t solve the problem
+There’s also the standard turning it off and on again approach where you can fully remove the GPU and then put it back, although this isn’t likely to solve the problem.

-Another thing to check is if your PSU has enough power to handle your GPU’s highest demands.
-It’s commonly assumed that the GPU’s base power use is at roughly 40% of your PSU’s power capability which opens the option of it using 50% of available power when running heavy-duty operations.
+You should also check if your PSU has enough power to handle your GPU’s highest demands.
+It’s commonly assumed that the GPU’s base power use is at roughly 40% of your PSU’s power capability, which allows the option of it using 50% of the available power when running heavy-duty operations.

-If your GPU doesn’t work in that other PC either, then you can either hope that warranty (if the card is still under it) covers whatever damage has occurred or you’ll have to get it repaired at your own expense.
+If your GPU doesn’t work in that other PC either, then you can hope that warranty covers whatever damage has occurred or you’ll have to get it repaired at your own expense.
 Alternatively, it may be time to look for a new graphics card.